arj03/ssb-browser-demo/README.md

-Tested in Chrome that has file api.
+Tested in Chrome which provides a file api.

 Chrome needs to be run with: --allow-file-access-from-files to work!